Funded Youth Programs / Community Outreach Projects

 - Application packages turned in after the deadline date will not be considered.

-- Employment information for sponsoring Department employees will be verified for all applicable applicants.
+- Employment information for sponsoring Department employees will be verified for all applicants.

-- Applicants must be prepared to appear personally for an interview by the scholarship committee, if deemed necessary.
+- Applicants must be prepared to appear personally for an interview by the Scholarship Committee.

 - Scholarship recipients may be required to submit a brief questionnaire and a picture of themselves.
 These items may be used on our website and/or in articles written about our scholarship program.